sensoyyasin/arm64/README.md

 -o hello: The name of the output executable (you can choose any name you prefer).

--lSystem: Links the System framework.
+-l System: Links the System framework.

 -syslibroot: Specifies the system library root.

 -e _main: Specifies the entry point of the program as _main.
+We could also use _start instead of _main

 -arch arm64: Sets the architecture to ARM64, which is suitable for M1 chip computers.